Demond Wilson

-Grady Demond Wilson (born October 13, 1946) is an American actor and author.
-He played Lamont Sanford, the son of Fred Sanford (played by Redd Foxx) on the NBC sitcom Sanford and Son (1972–1977).
-He then portrayed Oscar Madison on The New Odd Couple (1982–1983) and appeared in the film Me and the Kid (1993).
+Grady Demond Wilson (October 13, 1946 – January 30, 2026) was an American actor, best known for his role as Lamont, the titular son in the NBC sitcom Sanford and Son (1972–1977).
+He later portrayed Oscar Madison on The New Odd Couple (1982–1983) and appeared in the film Me and the Kid (1993).

 Early life and career

-Wilson was born in Valdosta, Georgia, in 1946, and grew up in New York City, where he studied tap dance and ballet.
+Wilson was born in Valdosta, Georgia, on October 13, 1946, and grew up in New York City, where he studied tap dance and ballet.
 He made his Broadway debut at age four and danced at Harlem's Apollo Theater at age 12.
 Wilson was raised as a Catholic and served as an altar boy.
-Although his grandmother, Ada Mitchell, was Pentecostal, Wilson briefly discerned the Catholic priesthood.
-At age 13, Wilson's appendix ruptured, almost killing him, but he vowed to serve God as an adult in some ministerial capacity.
+He would spend summers with his grandmother Ada Mitchell, who was Pentecostal.
+Wilson briefly considered becoming a Catholic priest.
+When Wilson was about 12 years old, his appendix ruptured, almost killing him, but he vowed to serve God as an adult in some ministerial capacity.

-Wilson served in the United States Army from 1966 to 1968 and was in the 4th Infantry Division in Vietnam, where he was wounded.
+He served in the United States Army from 1966 to 1968 and was in the 4th Infantry Division in Vietnam, where he was wounded.
 Upon returning home in the late 1960s, Wilson was featured in several Broadway and off-Broadway stage productions before moving to Hollywood, where he performed guest roles on several television series such as Mission: Impossible and All in the Family and acted in films such as The Organization (1971) and Dealing: Or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues (1972).